-Visit your town clerk-s office to determine whether any land or land rights within your Source Protection Area have changed hands.
+Visit your town clerk=s office to determine whether any land or land rights within your Source Protection Area have changed hands.
 Add any new landowners to your list and remove anyone that no longer owns property in your SPA.

-Communicate with Relevant Landowners and Town/County/State Officials Send out letters to regulatory agencies to remind them that you are concerned about land use activities in your SPA.
-Also, send letters to newly identified landowners who may not know about your water source.
-Although not required, it-s a good idea to contact the other landowners within your SPA with a positive message about actions they can take to help protect your supply, and to thank them for any efforts they have made since your last letter.
+Communicate with Relevant Landowners and Town/County/State Officials it-s a good idea to contact the other landowners within your SPA with a positive message about actions they can take to help protect your supply, and to thank them for any efforts they have made since your last letter.